bjartebore/streams_channel/README.md

 ## Author

-Beacons plugin is developed by Loup, a mobile development studio based in Montreal and Paris.
+Originally plugin was developed by Loup
 You can contact us at <hello@loup.app>

 ## License